nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-architecture-components/elasticsearch-architecture.md

 ## Recommendation

-At least three nodes for the Elasticsearch cluster, same for Kafka and Redis if used.
-Contrary to Nuxeo server nodes, **you always need to have an odd number of machines for Redis and Elasticsearch** (3, 5, 7, etc.).
+At least three nodes for the Elasticsearch cluster: Remember **you always need to have an odd number of machines for Elasticsearch** (3, 5, 7, etc.).
 It is required in order to safely handle failover when a network partitioning error occurs.

 - Imagine that your cluster gets cut in half: 2 nodes on side A cannot communicate anymore with the third node on side B. In this situation, if the master node is the one isolated on side B, failover can be achieved properly because a majority (the 2 nodes on side A) can elect a new master node between them and keep service available.
 If you had 4 nodes in the same situation, service wouldn't be available anymore because a majority could not be obtained when voting.
 This is known as the split-brain problem.
 This also means that the minimum number of nodes to obtain high availability is 3.